 Two years later, with the help of Councillor Bob Monette, Friends of Petrie Island, and Rideau Canoe Club, I started a small learn-to-kayak program at Petrie Island.
 Basically, the kids and I went on adventures and played in our kayaks all day, which, to my mind, is the perfect formula to make young kids fall in love with paddling.
 By 2015, we had a waiting list and some of the older kids had grown out of our mini-kayaks.
 Rideau Canoe Club wasn’t interested in running a competitive program at Petrie Island, but it was clear to me that our program needed to grow with our kids.
 Anik Tremblay (assistant to then MPP Marie-France Lalonde) urged me to start my own club.
 Rideau generously gifted us the equipment we had been using, and Liz Orton agreed to be Vice-Commodore if I would take the helm as Commodore.
 Liz is a friend and former national team member, and like myself, she grew up at Orenda, so I knew she would share my vision of the perfect club: community-oriented, and family-friendly.
 We rounded up a board of directors, joined Canoe Kayak Canada, and incorporated as a not-for-profit in February 2016.

-To date, Petrie Island Canoe Club has won several provincial titles and six athletes from our club have competed at the Canadian National Championships, five of whom are currently training to make the 2022 Junior Worlds Team.
-Last year, we celebrated two major milestones; we employed our first-ever home-grown coaches, and we installed a boat storage facility on the beach.
-We have high hopes for continued success in 2020.
+To date, Petrie Island Canoe Club has won several provincial titles and six athletes from our club have competed at the Canadian National Championships, some of whom are currently training to make the 2022 Junior Worlds Team.
+In 2018, we celebrated two major milestones; we employed our first-ever home-grown coaches, and we installed a boat storage facility on the beach.
+We have high hopes for continued success in 2021.

 Have a great summer!
 Come Paddle With Us!
 Sarah Kennedy, Commodore, Petrie Island Canoe Club